mcasperson/SuseBuildpacks/introduction.md

 It is important to note that we do not need to have the Java Development Kit (JDK) or Maven installed for `pack` to build our source code.
 We also don't need to tell `pack` that we are trying to build Java code.
 The Heroku builder (or any other builder you may be using) conveniently takes care of all of this for us.

 The first time you run a build, all of the application dependencies are downloaded.
 And there are a lot!
-On my home internet connection, it took around 15 minutes to complete the downloads.
+On my home internet connection, it took around 30 minutes to complete the downloads.
 Once these downloads complete, the application is compiled, and a Docker image called `myimage` is created.
 We can verify this by running the command:

 ```
-docker image ls myimage
+docker image ls --filter reference=myimage
 ```

 To run the Docker image, run the command: